joedrago/node-crackers/TUTORIAL.md

 (It should have 3, really bland, programmer-art pages in it.
 You can see for yourself, if you're curious.
 Simply make a copy of it, change the extension to .zip and open it up.)

-Make yourself a new directory to be the "crackers root directory": the main home for all of your comics.
+Make yourself a new directory to be the the main home for all of your comics; in this tutorial, we'll use the name `comics`.
 Either do this in your OS's user interface, or switch into your favorite temporary directory and run `mkdir comics`.
 Then simply copy your new `Awesome.cbz` you just downloaded directly into that new directory.

 **Note:** I'm going to assume from now on that any commands I have you type will act on a directory named `comics`.
 Please adjust your commands accordingly.
 You may even use `.` instead of `comics` if you are inside of the directory itself.